Last Updated on January 22, 2023

 You might think to yourself, what reason does a smith have to go out adventuring.
 I certainly thought it would be a hard sell.
 Xanathar’s Guide to Everything tells us that these clerics take up the adventuring life to seek out rare and wondrous materials.

-Since many forge domain gods encourage their faithful to be ever-inventive, ever productive, and constantly work to improve themselves, it makes perfect sense that clerics of their order would seek to subdue evils who have perverted materials.
+Since many forge-domain gods encourage their faithful to be ever-inventive and ever productive and constantly work to improve themselves, it makes perfect sense that clerics of their order would seek to subdue evils who have perverted materials.

 These clerics can be found burning armies of orcs out of stolen mines, uncovering lost jewels, and hunting down mystical artifacts such as the Axe of the Dwarven Lords.